Karthi1908/CC-EX/README.md

 # CC-EX

-Carbob Credit Exhchange to promote sustainability by providing the fractionalized carbon credits as soul bound tokens to the retail customers at smaller denomintaion.
+CC-EX is a new generation carbon credit exchange to promote sustainability by providing the fractionalized carbon credits as soul bound tokens to the retail customers at smaller denominations.